 We have a Revolving Credit Facility and Term Facility that each bear interest at a floating rate subject to fluctuations in interest rates.
 Changes in interest rates can cause fluctuations in interest payments and cash flows.
 We do not use derivative financial instruments to mitigate the effect of this risk.
 The Credit Facilities are available to be drawn in Canadian dollars by way of prime rate loans, bankers' acceptances and letters of credit, and in U.S. dollars by way of base rate loans and letters of credit, in each case, plus the applicable margin in effect from time to time.
-At March 31, 2022, the Credit Facilities comprise bankers' acceptances drawn at an interest rate of 2.2%.
-During Q1 2022 there has been no exposure to significant interest rate fluctuations.
+At September 30, 2022, the Credit Facilities comprise bankers' acceptances drawn at an interest rate of 5.2%.
+Although interest rates have increased during YTD 2022 there has been no significant impact on our financial condition or results of operations.
+We expect further increases in interest rates in the near term as the Governing Council of the Bank of Canada continues to target 2-3% inflation.